 4905 Freret St.

 The James Beard Foundation award-winning cocktail bar is a must-stop if you’re serious about your cocktails.
-In addition to serving all kinds of classics alongside its own versions, Cure also has a range of bar snacks, elevated small plates, and full-on entrees.
+In addition to serving all kinds of classics alongside its own versions, Cure also has a range of bar snacks, including elevated small plates.

 Fresco Café & Pizzeria